- 14 minutes to read

 Systems Checklist

-• Every System that represents an end user or human role has C4Type = Person
+• Every System that represents an internal human user or role has C4Type = Person

 • Every System that represents an internal platform has C4Type = InternalSystem